department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/conversation-guide.md

 ## Thank You and Closing - 3 minutes

 I want to circle back and re-confirm with you that you are comfortable if we were to share a video clip of this session with our VA partners.
-Just to remind you, we will remove all information that could be used to identify you before sharing, and will only share the videos with VA partners with the purpose of improving VA.gov and other digital experiences.
+Just to remind you, we will remove all information that could be used to identify you before sharing, and will only share the videos with VA partners with the purpose of improving VA online resources.
 - **Is it OK if we decide to use a recorded clip from our discussion today to share with other VA partners?** *(yes / no)*
 - *(If participant says yes:)* Is there any part of our discussion that you would NOT want shared in a video clip?